| Visions and Strategies for Sustainable Community

 No being is any higher or any lower than any other.
 On the

+soul level, we are all equal.
 There are now hundreds of thousands of

 adults all over the world who are striving to live by these realizations,